 The production of a high-quality bare fab circuit board is essential to the successful assembly of the final product.
 We’re going to start with some of the differences you can expect between different circuit board fabrication shops and how to choose between them.
 Then we will explore some of the more common circuit board problems with fabrication and what you can do to ensure the highest quality in your next PCB project.

 “Ground” can serve many purposes in electronic design, including a physical connection to the earth, a reference point in a circuit for measuring voltages, and a common return path for signals and power.
 In PCB layout, the way ground is conducted through the board is critical for power and signal integrity.
 Designers must follow some specific guidelines to ensure the best performance of the completed board.
 To help, here is a guide to PCB grounding techniques for your next circuit board design.

 Need a hand with a current or future PCBA project?
 Find out what a difference VSE’s experts can make.

-- Top Six Common PCB Assembly Defects and How to Combat Them
+- PCB Repair: Common Breaks and How to Fix Them

 - How Do the RoHS PCB Requirements Change the Production Process

 - What PCB Certifications Should You Look for in Your Manufacturing Partner